Top 10 Dangerous Minerals You Should Avoid

 Asbestos, a term for a group of deadly minerals, can be categorized into two main types: serpentine and amphibole.
 Chrysotile, the only serpentine type, is the most prevalent and commercially utilized form of asbestos worldwide.
 Despite its widespread use, chrysotile asbestos exposure has been conclusively linked to various cancers, including those affecting the lungs and abdominal cavity linings.

 Asbestos is a critical occupational carcinogen, posing severe risks to anyone exposed.
+Due to its fibrous structure and health risks, asbestos is uniquely hazardous compared to other minerals used in industry.
 Its mining and use should be strictly controlled, if not entirely banned, to protect public health and prevent exposure-related long-term illnesses.

 Torbernite: The Radioactive Uranium Ore